-A significant issue in the Plan area in relation to transport is the impact of heavy lorries, including mining and quarrying traffic, on local communities and other road users.
-In some areas, heavy goods vehicles can account for up to 25% of traffic.
-The Derbyshire Community Strategy seeks to reduce congestion on roads and to limit the environmental impacts of transport.
-These aims are reflected in the priorities of the latest Derbyshire Local Transport Plan and the Derby Local Transport Plan, which both cover the period 2011-2026.

-There is a somewhat fragmented railway system in the county with five separate operators.
+- 1.16 A significant issue in the Plan area in relation to transport is the impact of heavy lorries, including mining and quarrying traffic, on local communities and other road users.
+In some areas, heavy goods vehicles can account for up to 25% of traffic21.
+The aims of reducing congestion on roads and limiting the adverse environmental impacts of transport are reflected in the priorities of the latest Derbyshire Local Transport Plan and the Derby Local Transport Plan, which both cover the period 2011-2026. - 1.17 There is a somewhat fragmented railway system in the county with five separate operators running trains through the area.
 Only one freight operator (EWS), however, transports minerals in Derbyshire.

-There is some potential for the transportation of minerals on inland waterways i.e. rivers and canals, but this form of transport is not currently used for mineral transportation in the Plan area.

-In terms of air quality, a number of areas suffer from air pollution, mainly associated with traffic, and within the Plan area, seven areas are covered by Air Quality Management Areas (AQMAs).
+There is some potential for the transportation of minerals on inland waterways i.e. rivers and canals, but this form of transport is not currently used in the Plan area. - 1.18 In terms of air quality, a number of areas suffer from air pollution, mainly associated with traffic, and within the Plan area, seven areas are covered by Air Quality Management Areas (AQMAs).
 These are in Derby (2), Erewash (2) and Bolsover (3).
 A further one is proposed for the A61, A617 and A619 corridors through Chesterfield.